 You can apply borders to all layers.
 Shape layers can have multiple borders with various colors, weights, and positions.

 Copy Paste Styles copies all the styles from a selected layer and copies them to your clipboard, allowing you to paste those styles onto another layer.
 This action will apply all your appearance properties, including transparency, fill, border, shadow, and blur.

 Shadow and inner shadow can be cast on shape layers.
 Shadows are rendered outside and behind a layer, while inner shadows render inside and in front of a layer.
 Multiple shadows can be applied to a shape layer.
-Control the X and Y position, Blur, Spread, Color and Opacity.
+Control the X and Y position, Blur, Color, and Opacity.
 The shadow will render no matter the Zoom %.